-Train service changes, delays after reports of firecracker thrown into subway car in Manhattan
+Panic after reports of firecracker thrown into subway train in Manhattan

 Officers were on scene at the 14th Street and 23rd Street stations on the F and M train line to investigate the incident just before 9:30 a.m.

-A witness tweeted images from the incident, saying people were running from the train cars trying to escape.
+A witness tweeted images from the incident, saying people were running from the train cars trying to escape, one woman even losing her shoe while trying to get away.

 Police are asking anyone who witnessed the incident to call 911.